Educational Blog about Anesthesia, Intensive care and Pain management

 c) Volume:

 Usually used with an inspiratory flow restrictor.
-Cycles into expiration whenever a preset Tv is reached.
+Cycles into expiration whenever a preset TV is reached.

 d) Flow: